dodev/lmr/README.md

 A Real World Example
 ===
-LMR solves more complicated tasks.
+Actually LMR is designed to solve more complicated tasks than the quick start example.
 Consider a project with the following file structure:
 ```
 /
   |-build/        // build targets